Saildrone to Perform Alaska Pollock Survey Amid COVID-19 Lockdown

 Saildrone USVs also carry a standard suite of science-grade instruments to collect oceanographic and meteorological data above and below the sea surface including air, sea, and skin temperature, wind speed and direction, relative humidity, barometric pressure, photosynthetically active radiation, salinity, dissolved oxygen, chlorophyll, and wave height and period.
 While the Alaska pollock survey helps to sustainably manage resources, information about the ocean ecosystem in this productive region can help to improve climate and weather models.

 “We will make data available to weather forecast centers worldwide via the World Meteorological Organization's Global Telecommunication System (GTS) so that the observations can be incorporated into weather predictions,” said Eugene Burger, associate director for information and technology at NOAA’s Pacific Marine Environmental Laboratory.

-The use of saildrones to complete the annual pollock survey supports NOAA’s broader strategy to expand the agency’s application of emerging science and technology including autonomous vehicles and artificial intelligence to advance ocean research and grow America’s blue economy.
+The use of saildrones to complete the biennial pollock survey supports NOAA’s broader strategy to expand the agency’s application of emerging science and technology including autonomous vehicles and artificial intelligence to advance ocean research and grow America’s blue economy.